mattbriggs/pattern-language-parser-generator/docs/set-up-and-installation.md

 # ⚙️ Set up and installation of the Pattern Language Miner

 This guide outlines the installation and usage of the Pattern Language Miner.
 It involves cloning the repository, creating a virtual environment, installing dependencies, and setting up Weaviate for semantic clustering.
-The application can be run using the CLI to analyze a directory of files and generate patterns.
+The tool can be run using the CLI to analyze a directory of files and generate patterns.

 ### 1. Clone the repository